Who we are

 HIWC is a member of the Open Door Association of International Women’s Associations. http://www.opendoorworldwide.com/

-The HIWC is governed by a Charter and run by a Board who are responsible for the group’s finances, policies and activities.
-Our current Board comprises President, Treasurer, Secretary, PR and Communications Coordinator, Events Coordinator, Bazaar Coordinator, Community Coordinator, Memberships Coordinator and Chair of the Community Aid Committee.
-The Board is assisted by Associate Board members including the Coffee Mornings Coordinator, Circle Groups Coordinator, Technical Support Coordinator and the Treasurer of the Community Aid Committee.
+The HIWC is governed by a Charter and run by a Board that is responsible for the group’s finances, policies and activities.
+Our current Board comprises President, Treasurer, Secretary, Communications Coordinator, Events Coordinator, Bazaar Coordinator, Community Coordinator, Membership Coordinator and Chair of the Community Aid Committee.
+The Board is assisted by Associate Board members including the Coffee Mornings Coordinator, Associate Communications Coordinator, Circle Groups Coordinator, Technical Support Coordinator and the Treasurer of the Community Aid Committee.

 Previous HIWC Presidents